dla

 Stitching back the urban fabric

-A fundamental principle of the masterplan is to stitch back the urban fabric to create a strong sense of place with high quality public realm create a new space in the city in which people want to live, work and visit – an inclusive place which encourages interaction and engagement with the spaces and actively encourages diverse cultural richness through small interactions or more major events.
-The creation of a high quality, mixed use development set within a vibrant new public realm is at the heart of these proposals.
+A fundamental principle of the masterplan is to stitch back the urban fabric to create a strong sense of place with high quality public realm in which people want to live, work and visit – an inclusive place which encourages interaction and engagement with the spaces and actively encourages diverse cultural richness through small interactions or more major events.
+The creation of a high-quality, mixed-use development set within a vibrant new public realm is at the heart of these proposals.

-The new protected public realm creates a series of distinct character areas radiating from a significant new civic-scale central square, framed by new urban blocks.
-The building uses include an aparthotel, offices, residential blocks and student living accommodation with food and drink, amenity and leisure uses at ground floor.
+The expansive public realm offer creates a series of distinct character areas radiating from a civic-scale central square, framed by new urban blocks.
+The building uses include an aparthotel, offices, residential blocks and student living accommodation with food and drink, amenity and leisure use at ground floor.

 Project team